ValentinCro/initLinux/README.md

 # initLinux v1.0
-init a linux os with all thing needed by a web developer
+init a linux os with all thing needed by a web developer.

+It was tested in :

+- Debian
+- Ubuntu
+- LinuxMint

 The script install :
 - php5